byteowlz/mmry/README.md

 ```

 Reranking now only runs by default for semantic or hybrid searches; use `--rerank` to force reranking for other modes if you need it.
+When service mode is enabled, `mmry search` now delegates the entire search (DB + embeddings + sparse + rerank) to the daemon for fast, warm runs; the CLI falls back to local search if the daemon is unavailable.

 The CLI exits directly once a command finishes to sidestep an upstream fastembed/ONNX shutdown bug; the OS reclaims any leaked service resources.